-- 1. The Market Manager has been advised that NJ utilities will offer 0% loans or On Bill Repayment up to \$10,000 for Tier 3 projects and \$5,000 for Tier 2 projects to underwrite the non-rebated portion of the customer cost for HPwES jobs in their service territories.
+- 1. The Market Manager has been advised that NJ utilities may offer 0% loans or On Bill Repayment up to \$10,000 for Tier 3 projects and \$5,000 for Tier 2 projects to underwrite the non-rebated portion of the customer cost for HPwES jobs in their service territories.
 NJCEP will offer 0% loans for HPwES work for any customers where a utility loan program is not in place. - 2.
 The Market Manager will coordinate with the Program Coordinator and the Office of Clean Energy to process and pay incentives from funds supplied by other sources as they may become available. - 3.
 Appliances, lighting, doors, and windows are not measures eligible for Program incentives. - 4.
 The measures used to calculate TES may also include health & safety measures and qualified accessories, as listed on the NJ HPwES Eligible Measures document, as a component to the installations of Eligible Measures. - 5.
 Contractor support for cooperative advertising will continue to be available.
-The coop advertisement plans and incentive structure will be developed and administered by the Market Manager marketing team. - 6.
+The co-op advertisement plans and incentive structure will be developed and administered by the Market Manager marketing team.
+Details on the expanded co-op advertising plans and incentive structure can be found in Appendix A 2012 Residential and Renewable Marketing Plan - 6.
 Projects will continue to have expiration dates.
 The contractor will need to re-submit projects to the program following the Auto Proceed process for projects not completed and submitted to the program prior to their expiration date, and will be eligible for the incentive levels available at the time of resubmittal. - 7.
 The Contractor production incentive will be eliminated if the project fails an initial quality control inspection.
 In addition, the contractor will be locked out of the Auto Proceed process if project issues remain unresolved for more than 30-days from the time they are notified of the failed inspection.
 As soon as the issues are resolved, the contractor will be unlocked from the software.
 The elimination of the contractor incentive will not be applied to new contractors for their first ten inspections. - 8.
 Incentives are payable only upon satisfactory project completion.